-\subsection{Search, model selection, and local refinement}
+\subsubsection{Search, model selection, and local refinement}

-Population-based search uses tournament selection with subtree crossover/mutation and a targeted micro-mutation that perturbs each LGO node's $(a,b)$ to refine location and steepness.
-A cross-validation proxy is monitored during evolution to rank candidates and form Pareto pools (accuracy--complexity); selected programs are refit on the training split, after which we run a local coordinate descent on $(a,b)$ with fixed structure.
-Unified budgets (population, generations), typed operator sets, micro-mutation probabilities, and CV-proxy settings are consolidated in SI Table~S3; the public artifact index (entry script, configs, anchors) is listed in SI Table~S2.
+Population-based search uses tournament selection with subtree crossover/mutation and a targeted micro-mutation that perturbs each LGO node's $(a,b)$ to refine gate location and steepness.
+A CV proxy is monitored during evolution to rank candidates and form Pareto pools (CV loss vs.\ symbolic complexity).
+Selected programs are refit on the training split, after which we run a local coordinate descent on $(a,b)$ with fixed structure.
+Unified budgets, typed operator sets, and CV-proxy settings are consolidated in Table~S3.

-\subsection{Baselines and fair comparison}
+\subsubsection{Baselines and fair comparison}

-We compare against representative SR engines with public implementations and active community use: PySR~\citep{Cranmer2023pysr}, Operon~\citep{Burlacu2020operon}, PSTree~\citep{Zhang2022pstree}, and RILS--ROLS~\citep{Kartelj2023rolsrils}.
-Budgets and operator sets are aligned across engines where applicable; engine-specific options (e.g., complexity penalties, search-space toggles) follow the repository defaults and are recorded in {SI Tables~S2--S3}.
-All metrics (RMSE, MAE, $R^2$; AUROC/AUPRC/Brier for CTG) are computed from the same $(y,\hat y)$ pairs with seed-wise reporting; self-checks (RMSE$\ge$MAE, internal vs.\ external metric consistency, anomaly scans) are enforced and described in SI \S1 (Self-checks and exports).